Jacobbshapiro/Yakesale/README.md

 AAU, when viewing the details page (show view) for a item, I want to be able to add a bid for that item, AAU, I want to be able to access each view via a navigation bar at the top of the page with links to:  ALL ITEMS, and ADD ITEM, AAU, I want to be able to delete a item that I previously posted.

+## Icebox
+In the future I would like to add more security measures and the ability to add photos of the item youre posting.
+There is also a "Highest Bid" category on the (index view) that does not display the highest bid yet.